 6.9.1 The NPPF requires development to contribute to the transition to a low carbon future, reduce energy consumption and contribute to and conserve the natural environment.

-The proposed development has sought to adopt a progressive approach in relation to sustainability and energy to ensure that the most viable and effective solution is delivered to reduce carbon emissions.
+The proposed development has sought to adopt a progressive approach in relation to

-- 6.9.2 London Plan Policy SI 2 Minimising greenhouse gas emissions, states that major developments should be zero carbon, and in meeting the zero-carbon target a minimum on-site reduction of at least 35 per cent beyond Building Regulations is expected.
+- sustainability and energy to ensure that the most viable and effective solution is delivered to reduce carbon emissions. - 6.9.2 London Plan Policy SI 2 Minimising greenhouse gas emissions, states that major developments should be zero carbon, and in meeting the zero-carbon target a minimum on-site reduction of at least 35 per cent beyond Building Regulations is expected.
 Local Plan Policy SP4 requires all new developments to introduce measures that reduce energy use and carbon emissions.
 Residential development is required to achieve a reduction in CO2 emissions.
 Local Plan Policy SP11 requires all development to adopt sustainable design and construction techniques to minimise impacts on climate change and natural resources. - 6.9.3 DPD Policy DM1 states that the Council will support design-led proposals that incorporate sustainable design and construction principles and Policy DM21 expects new development to consider and implement sustainable design, layout and construction techniques. - 6.9.4 The building is designed to minimise its environmental impact through various means and minimise carbon dioxide emissions in line with the prescribed energy hierarchy.
 The development employs an efficient building fabric, including well insulated walls and highly efficient glazing and incorporates air source heat pumps and PV Panels to maximise carbon savings. - 6.9.5 Green roofs and sustainable drainage (SUDS) further contribute to the sustainable nature and biodiversity of the site. - 6.9.6 An Energy and Sustainability Statement was submitted with the application, which demonstrates that consideration has been given to sustainable design principles throughout the design of the proposed scheme.
 The report has been revised in consultation with Carbon Management Officers. - 6.9.7 The revised energy report has proposed a communal heating system which is in line with what was proposed and supported during pre-application discussions.
 The heating strategy has been revised from individual to a communal water loop air source heat pump. - 6.9.8 The development now proposes an overall carbon reduction of 82% against Part L 2021.
 This is supported in principle. - 6.9.9 An indicative carbon shortfall of 10.0 tCO2/year remains.
 The remaining carbon emissions will need to be offset at £95/tCO2 over 30 years.
 A Carbon Offset Contribution is outlined in the proposed Heads of Terms. - 6.9.10 The applicant has proposed a saving of 7.6 tCO2 in carbon emissions (14%) through improved energy efficiency standards in key elements of the build.
-This goes beyond the minimum 10% and 15% reduction respectively set in London Plan Policy SI2, so this is supported.
+This goes beyond the minimum 10% and 15% reduction respectively set in London Plan Policy SI2, so this is supported. - 6.9.11 Given the proposed changes at ground floor level in response to the Health and Safety Executive's comments, a further revised Energy Statement is required to reflect these changes.
+This has been secured via condition.